studio24/amplify/README.md

 #### Webpack

 [Webpack](https://webpack.js.org/) is used to compile, transpile and minify JavaScript files.
-Two files exist in the project root to determine these settings:
+There is a `webpack.config.js` file in the project root which controls this process.

-* `webpack.config.js` for the non-minified version
-* `webpack.config.min.js` for the minified version

 #### Copying over JS libraries
 If there are libraries that you would like to use as is in your project, set up Webpack to copy them across from the src folder to the dist folder.